Reggie Spooner: Biography

 The season of 1907 saw Spooner go into business, and for a time it was feared he would not play at all.
 He did play five times for Lancashire and again beat Fielder with an innings of 134 at Canterbury, and at the Scarborough Festival against the touring South Africans when he became credited as one of the first batsmen to work out the googly, the ball bowled with a leg break action that then breaks from the off.
 Furthermore, in 1908, when Spooner would have been in his element on rough Old Trafford pitches from which the ball often "flew", he played only one county match on the August Bank Holiday against Yorkshire.
 He found time for a few matches in both 1909 and 1910 and scored 200 not out against Yorkshire on the Bank Holiday.

 In 1911, Spooner was able to manage his business to permit him to play regularly until after the August Bank Holiday.
 He scored 2,312 runs at an average of more than 51 per innings, but announced he would not be able to tour Australia because of business.
 In 1912, Spooner played all six Tests, including his only Test century against South Africa.
 Disaster struck though the following year when an accident while hunting prevented him playing.
 Moreover, business demands were such that Spooner never played more than a few matches a year from 1914 onwards.
 Yet, so well-thought-of was he that, after the First World War, Spooner was offered, and accepted, the captaincy of the Marylebone Cricket Club (MCC) tour to Australia in 1920–21.
 However, he then had to turn it down because of injury.
-In the event, the MCC side led by Johnny Douglas lost the Test series 5–0 to the Australian cricket team led by Warwick Armstrong.
+In the event, MCC led by Johnny Douglas lost the Test series 5–0 to the Australian cricket team led by Warwick Armstrong.